cotes2020/jekyll-theme-chirpy/_posts/01AWS/SecurityTools/2020-07-18-overallsecurity.md

    - only use encrypted EBS volums
      - encrypt data, snapshots, and disk I/O using the customary AWS-256 algorithm
    - active VPC Flow log
-   - AWS creates two copies of your EBS volume for redundancy.
+   - AWS creates two copies of the EBS volume for redundancy.
      - However, since both copies are in the same Availability Zone, replicate data at the application level, and/or create backups using EBS snapshots
    - On Windows Server 2008 and later:
      - use <font color=blue> BitLocker encryption </font>